Halocrea/forgehub-discordbot/README.md

 * `!fh invite`: get an link to invite this bot to your own servers.

 **Admin commands**
 * `!fh prefix new-prefix`: change the prefix used to call the bot.
-Notice: the prefix won't be changed in the rules of the game.
 * `!fh uninstall`: the bot will delete everything it stored about this Discord server and will leave it.\n\nTo ask questions to the developpers of this bot, feel free to contact us at https://discord.gg/74UAq84!

 ## Contributing

-Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/tepec/forgehub-discordbot/issues).
+Contributions, issues and feature requests are welcome!<br />Feel free to check [issues page](https://github.com/Halocrea/forgehub-discordbot/issues).

 ## Show your support